Shraddha-jpg/DiagnoSys/workflow/README.md

-# Documentation: LLM Usage in `llm.py` RCA Chatbot

-## Overview
+<h1 align="center">Overview of Agentic Workflow</h1>

-The `llm.py` script implements a Root Cause Analysis (RCA) chatbot for analyzing faults in storage systems.
+The `agent.py` script implements a Root Cause Analysis (RCA) chatbot for analyzing faults in storage systems.
 It leverages a Large Language Model (LLM) to process system data, perform fault analysis, and generate human-readable reports.
 The LLM is integrated with LangChain for prompt engineering, LangGraph for agent orchestration, and Streamlit for the user interface.
 This document details the LLM's role, the specific model used, its configuration, and the workflow.

 ## LLM Details
 ### Model Used